 From Tuscany, we continued on to Provence.

-I wondered in Greece earlier this month what became of the fathers of classic architecture.
+I’d wondered in Greece, where we’d spent time before Italy, what had become of the fathers of classic architecture.
 They built ancient Athens and then seemed to disappear from the Grecian landscape.
 I’d say they all relocated to France.

 She and I can pick up this Italy versus France discussion there…